erikssonoscar/Image-Anomaly-Detection/README.md

 # Image-Anomaly-Detection
-A notebook on using an Autoencoder to do anomaly detection in image.
+A notebook on using an autoencoder to do anomaly detection in images.
 This is a summary of my Bachelor's project.